avnet-iotconnect/iotc-nrf-sdk/README.md

 ### Building

 * Install the nRF SDK v1.4.1 for your operating system.
 On linux, you can make use of the automated scripts in the scripts directory.
-* Clone this repo into a directory on your system.
-This directory does not have to be in the ZEPHYR_BASE.
 * nRF SDK 1.3.x is not directly supported.
 If you wish to use the 1.3.X nRF SDK version, search for **1.3.X** in prj.conf and nrf_fota.c and make appropriate source modification.
-* On linux, run scripts/pull-cjson-lib.sh in this directory or clone the cJSON library from github (see the file contents).
-The cJSON libraries need to be at later revision than what's available in the SDK.
-* On linux, run scripts/setup-iotc-c-lib.sh in this directory or follow these steps:
-  * Clone the https://github.com/Avnet/iotc-c-lib repo into this directory
-  * Copy common/iotc-c-lib-overlay/CMakeLists.txt into the root of the cloned repo
+* Download the sources from the Releases of this repository.
 * If on Lunux, run patch-gettimeofday.sh with defined ZEPHYR_BASE or apply the same changes, if on another OS.
 The default implementation of the gettimeofday in the nRF SDK needs to be declared as `weak` in order for us to have proper time integration.
 * Open the project using the Segger Embedded Studio with *File->Open nRF Connect SDK Project* using: